Surrogacy in WA

 Please refer to Section 17 of the Surrogacy Act 2008 for further information on birth mother eligibility.

-Only altruistic surrogacy is legal in Western Australia.
-This means it is legal to be a birth mother if there is no material or financial gain; though reimbursement of reasonable expenses is permitted under the Surrogacy Act 2008.
-It is an offence to make a surrogacy arrangement that is for reward or to seek a reward for introducing parties.
+It is legal to advertise for an altruistic surrogate, but it must not be a commercial arrangement.
+It is an offence to make a surrogacy arrangement that is for reward or to seek a reward for introducing parties

-The following clinics are currently the only clinics offering surrogacy services in WA.
-Website addresses and contact details for clinic surrogacy coordinators are also provided.
+The following clinics are currently offering surrogacy services in WA.
 Please contact any of these clinics for further information about their surrogacy program.
+Please note not all fertility clinics offering surrogacy services will offer traditional (partial) surrogacy arrangements.

 Concept Fertility Centre